juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'Take a look at yourself!'
 The other Guy scolded.

 'But the man was punished by the full extent of the law.'
 Guy flinched lightly as he finished that statement.
 The other Guy had unearthed a memory that he had forcefully suppressed a long time back.
 Although he had promised Grace to protect the girls and their mother, ultimately he had failed to uphold it.
-Multiple factors contributed to this failure, most if not all had to do with the remoteness of the village and scarcity of proper law enforcement channels, that let the abusive husband and father slip through the cracks.
+Multiple factors contributed to this failure, most if not all had to do with the remoteness of the village and the scarcity of proper law enforcement channels that let the abusive husband and father slip through the cracks.

-At that moment, Guy felt completely useless and weak.
-His conscience attacked him constantly, and to remedy it Guy had thrown himself into charity work like a possessed individual.
+Back then, Guy felt completely useless and weak.
+His conscience attacked him constantly, and to remedy it he had thrown himself into charity work like a possessed individual.
 But all that distraction could not revert a loss of life.

 'You see!
 You recognise the kind of failure you are,' the other Guy mocked.